tagyoureit/nodejs-poolController/README.md

  * Added log-to-file option
  * Added capture for Ctrl-C/SIGINT to have a clean exit
  * Added InfluxDB database capabilities
+ * Added support for reading the data from up to 16 pumps.
+(You can still only control two.)

 # Wish list
 1. Still many messages to debug